 - Leprosy cured

 - Hearing impairment

 The taxpayer can claim the deduction while filing an ITR if all the above-mentioned conditions are met.
 Individuals or HUFs can claim 80DD in any of the ITR forms, i.e., ITR 1, ITR 2, ITR 3, and ITR 4 depending upon their income sources.

 - Receipts of Insurance Premium

-The deduction amount is fixed at INR 75,000 for a disabled dependent and @ Rs.
-1,25,000 for a severely disabled dependant.
-This amount is fixed irrespective of the amount you spend on the treatment of disabled dependants.
+The deduction amount is fixed at INR 75,000 for a disabled dependent and at INR 1,25,000 for a severely disabled dependent.
+This amount is fixed, irrespective of the amount you spend on the treatment of disabled dependents.

 No. An NRI can not claim the deduction, this deduction is only available to resident taxpayers.

 You require a medical certificate from the medical boards stating the disability as issued by the government to avail the tax deduction.